HuiziRen1117/Kaggle-Practice/README.md

 ### 5.2 Base Model Scores & Model Selection

-Now, Let's see how each base model performs on our dataset by evaluating individual's cross-validation score
+Now, Let's see how each base model performs on our dataset by evaluating individual's cross-validation score.
+Also we will focus on how to optimize each base model based on these scores.

 * **1) Elastic Net Regression**

 Initial score is:
 ![124](https://user-images.githubusercontent.com/38633055/40436052-9cea476a-5ea1-11e8-9434-04a2799a3756.PNG)